Samurai Jack: Critical reception

-Samurai Jack received generally positive reviews from critics following its 2001 Cartoon Network debut.
-Steven Linan of the Los Angeles Times said of the 90-minute premiere movie, "One can quibble with some of the dialogue, which sounds like something you'd hear in Karate Kid 2 ('Let the sword guide you to your fate, but let your mind set free the path to your destiny').
-Nonetheless, there is one highly unconventional aspect of the series which sets it apart from others--its willingness to go for extensive stretches in which there is no dialogue."
+The show's original 2001 premiere received four award nominations, and was released as a standalone VHS and DVD on March 19, 2002.
+Steven Linan of the Los Angeles Times said of the 90-minute premiere, "One can quibble with some of the dialogue, which sounds like something you'd hear in Karate Kid 2 ('Let the sword guide you to your fate, but let your mind set free the path to your destiny').
+Nonetheless, there is one highly unconventional aspect of the series which sets it apart from others—its willingness to go for extensive stretches in which there is no dialogue."

 In 2004, British broadcaster Channel 4 ran a poll of the 100 greatest cartoons, in which Samurai Jack achieved the 42nd position.
-The show was ranked 11th by IGN for its "Top 25 Primetime Animated Series of All Time" list in 2006.
+The show was ranked eleventh by IGN in its list of the "Top 25 Primetime Animated Series of All Time" in 2006.
 In its list ranking, IGN compared the series' writing style to Tartakovsky's Star Wars: Clone Wars, stating, "episodes have little or no dialogue, relying instead on action and strong visuals to tell the stories.
 Entertaining for adults, yet not too violent for kids."
 The review went on to say that the series' "unique combination of cinematic and comic book styles appeals to all ages."
-IGN also ranked the show 43rd in its Top 100 Animated Series list in 2009, saying that its "simple and colorful art style lends itself well to the cinematic scope and frenetic action sequences that fill each episode."
+IGN also ranked the show 43rd in its "Top 100 Animated Series" list in 2009, stating that its "simple and colorful art style lends itself well to the cinematic scope and frenetic action sequences that fill each episode."
 IGNs review also stated that the series' "unique style and humor make the most out of the animation format, producing elaborate action sequences and bizarre situations that would be impossible to do in a live action film."

-On review aggregator site Rotten Tomatoes, the series as a whole has received an approval rating of 93%.
+On review aggregator site Rotten Tomatoes, the series has an approval rating of 93%.
 The first season received an approval rating of 80% while the fourth and fifth seasons received an approval rating of 100%.
 The fifth season's critical consensus reads, "An increasing intensity and maturity are evident in Samurai Jack's beautifully animated, action-packed, and overall compelling fifth season."

-Matt Zoller Seitz, a film critic for RogerEbert.com and television critic for Vulture, considers Samurai Jack, along with Tartakovsky's Star Wars: Clone Wars, to be a masterwork and one of the greatest American animated shows on television, mainly for its visual style.Samurai Jack would later be included in Seitz and Alan Sepinwall's 2016 book TV (The Book) as an honorable mention following the 100 greatest television series.
+Matt Zoller Seitz, a film critic for RogerEbert.com and television critic for Vulture, considers Samurai Jack, along with Tartakovsky's Star Wars: Clone Wars, to be a masterwork and one of the greatest American animated shows on television, mainly for its visual style.
+Entertainment Weekly ranked Samurai Jack third on its list of the "10 Best Cartoon Network Shows" in 2012.Samurai Jack would later be included in Seitz and Alan Sepinwall's 2016 book TV (The Book) as an honorable mention following the 100 greatest television series.